johnalison/WorkingPhilosophy/BookNotes/LittleBets.md

 # Little Bets (Pets Sims)

 - Good.
-Way too repetitive. bailed on Chapter 3 (reconsidering...)
+Way too repetitive. bailed on Chapter 3.

 - Critical to gradually build up to breakthroughs through iterative experimental trial and error.
   You need to do things to discover what to do.